RBeneroff/R-Blends/color picker planning.md

 requirements not done:
 - Deployed
-- Delete in CRUD not done yet
+- Delete in Postman working - not on site yet

 Extras to add:
 - create a drop down menu for login/signup